DETAILED ACTION

 Claims found to be directed to a judicial exception are then further evaluated to determine if the claims recite an inventive concept that provides significantly more than the judicial exception itself.
 Step 2B of 101 analysis determines whether the claims contain additional elements that amount to an inventive concept, and an inventive concept cannot be furnished by an abstract idea itself (MPEP 2106.05).

-Claim 1 recites “receiving a real biological data signature” and “inputting the input vectors,” which are interpreted as elements in addition to the abstract idea.
+Claim 1 recites obtaining a real sample from the subject, obtaining a real data signature by measuring omic data, inputting the vectors into a generative neural network machine learning platform, where said generative neural network includes an encoder and decoder.
 Claim 31 recites these limitations as well as a non-transitory computer readable medium.
 Dependent claim 6 recites additional information about the biological signature.
-Dependent claim 11 recites “obtaining the biological sample from the subject” and “obtaining the real biological data signature by performing a measurement.”
+Dependent claim 11 recites “obtaining the biological sample from the subject” and “obtaining the real biological data signature by performing a measurement,” which are also recited in the independent claims.
 Claim 22 recites performing a therapeutic regimen.

 Therefore, the recited additional elements, alone or in combination with the judicial exceptions, do not appear to provide an inventive concept.
 [Step 2B: No]